iilab/contentascode/approach.md

 > Allowing others to spot problems, develop new content or adapt content for new purposes is a design goal.

+This should include the collaborative creation, adaptation and translation of content in sprints, remotely or with other innovative approaches.

 ### Track changes and manage contributions

 > Maintain editorial coherence by making it easy to track, review and comment on changes coming from a range of sources and improving the editor's experience is a design goal.